MirceaMacarie/MirceaMacarie/README.md

 Hi!
 My name is Mircea, a Tech enthusiast, and I'm living in Cluj-Napoca, Romania.
 I have developed various personal projects, both manual and automated testing, in order to learn and improve my software testing skills.

-Since July 2023, I am a QA engineer at 8x8 International, starting as an intern and continuing as a full-time QA engineer.
-I work on both manual and automated testing with different testing tools.
+Since July 2023, I am QA engineer at 8x8 International, starting as an intern and continuing as a full-time QA engineer.
+I work on both manual and automated testing with different testing tools, especially Selenium with Java.

 Excepting testing, I'm intrested in UX and Web Development.
 In my spare time I like to read books, to listen podcasts and to watch good movies with my friends.